Leechfeart History, Family Crest & Coats of Arms

 The surname Leechfeart was first found in Chester at Latchford, a chapelry in the union of Grappenhill, in the hundred of Bucklow.
 There is no mention in the Domesday Book of the place so presumably it was either of little significance or was established at a later time.
 Latchford had anciently two weekly markets and two annual fairs, granted to it by Edward III.
 The township is included in the parliamentary borough of Warrington, and comprises 731 acres.
 The family is believed to have originated here.
 Latchford is also a hamlet, in the parish of Great Haseley, poor-law union of Thame, hundred of Ewelme, in Oxfordshire, but this hamlet remained small through the ages as by 1890 it containing only 32 inhabitants whereas at that time the former Latchford had 2,361.

 The Lackford variant is believed to have originated in Lackford, Suffolk, a parish, in the union and hundred of Thingoe.
 Today, the parish contains the Lackford Lakes nature reserve and SSSI, created from reclaimed gravel pits.
 Lackford Hall was built around 1570, but the parish dates back much further than that.
 In fact, the Domesday Book of 1086 lists the place as Lecforda and probably meant "ford where leeks grow," from the Old English "leac" + "ford."
 The Lackford hundred consisting of 83,712 acres and is similarly listed in the Domesday Book.

 Early History of the Leechfeart family

-Another 139 words (10 lines of text) covering the years 163 and 1630 are included under the topic Early Leechfeart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leechfeart research.
+Another 72 words (5 lines of text) covering the years 163 and 1630 are included under the topic Early Leechfeart History in all our PDF Extended History products and printed products wherever possible.

 Leechfeart Spelling Variations